etcd-io/website/content/en/docs/v3.5/tutorials/how-to-migrate.md

 ---
 title: How to migrate etcd from v2 to v3
-description: Migration guide for upgrading etcd from v2 to v3
+description: etcd v2 to v3 migration guide
 ---